 It seems odd for someone to be so boisterous about their opinions when it is the same thing a handful of other people are spouting.
-That being said, I think The Richest Man in Babylon is one of the best financial books ever written.
+(Still, to be clear—I think The Richest Man in Babylon is one of the best financial books ever written.)
 Basics are basics, so I tried to keep an open mind.

 Nevertheless, there are several areas in which his advice is lacking.

-Everyone is an Idiot (or Moron)
+1. Everyone else is an idiot (or moron)

 There are investors from both sides of this argument, and it is really a matter of personal preference.
 However, I would not assume the guy that leverages assets is a “broke idiot.”

-On the other hand, credit cards are a part of our society, and more importantly, they are a huge factor in how our credit scores are calculated.
-You can absolutely use them responsibly and receive great benefit from doing so.
+When used improperly, credit cards can wreak havoc on a person financially.
+I also believe the introduction of credit cards into the marketplace has been a downfall and large contributor to inflation and the current financial mess our country is in.
+On the other hand, credit cards are a part of our society—and more importantly, they are a huge factor in how our credit scores are calculated.
+You can absolutely use them responsibly and receive great benefits from doing so.